 - Keep your house clean and free from spilled food or crumbs.

-- Any cooked food should be kept in covered vessels or in the refrigerator
+- Any cooked food should be kept in covered vessels or the refrigerator.

-- Uncooked food should be locked in a properly sealed store
+- Uncooked food should be locked in an adequately sealed store.

 - Clean your sink after use to eliminate food particles